Como uma Onda: Plot

-At the beginning of the plot, Daniel Cascaes, who was born in the Açores, an impossible love lives with the beautiful and fiery Portuguese Almerinda.
+At the beginning of the plot, Daniel Cascaes, who was born in the Açores, an impossible love lives with Portuguese Almerinda.
 The girl's father, Admiral Figueroa conservative, does not accept the courtship of his daughter, and hires thugs to separate the couple.
 Thus, Daniel decides to escape by disguising himself as tourist guide.

-During the flight, he meets the Brazilian businessman Synesius Paiva and his wife, hilarious Dondoca Marileia, along with daughters Nina and Lenita, who soon become interested in the boy.
-Daniel is also enchanted by Nina, but his heart still beats strong for Almerinda and he is willing to endure everything for his beloved.
+During the flight, he meets the Brazilian businessman Synesius Paiva and his wife, Dondoca Marileia, along with daughters Nina and Lenita, who soon become interested in the boy.
+Daniel is also enchanted by Nina, but he remains devoted to Almerinda.

 Daniel and Almerinda mark the day and time to flee Portugal, but the admiral's henchmen intercept the plane.
 Beaten and unconscious, Daniel is placed alone in an ocean liner that sailed to Brazil.

 Being a stowaway, Daniel gets stuck on the ship by order of the commander.
 But the sisters Nina and Lenita, who are also returning home, appear once more to help him.
 So Daniel get rid of the police and throws herself into the sea.
 The waves eventually lead to far abroad, specifically to a fishing village in Santa Catarina, where he is rescued by a pair of sailors, Jigsaw Chin and Cherub.
 Suspicious, filthy and ragged, Daniel once again gains the beach and discovers the harsh reality of the streets of a new country, Brazil.